 This quote really affects me because I feel it deeply for my inner child.
 Schooling and all it entailed re-shaped me and almost entirely in ways I wish it didn’t.

 Compulsory schooling can be a robbery of childhood, but an accepted one.

 The question isn’t whether children can adjust, but whether they should have to.
 Should children have to adjust to an existence with less respect and autonomy?
 Should children have to adjust to an authoritarian environment?

 For those who are used to a respectful environment at home, the contrast is even more jarring.
 A child protesting school is sometimes simply reacting to this clear change in treatment.

 A child who has lived in a respectful environment?
 Yeah, it’s going to be hard to reconcile the reality they live at home where they are autonomous and trusted with the one that they are required to endure at school.
-It doesn’t feel right or fair or okay; one might even say a child resisting schooled control is showing signs of healthy self worth. – Jessica from Jitterberry.
+It doesn’t feel right or fair or okay; one might even say a child resisting schooled control is showing signs of healthy self worth. – Jitterberry.

 Some even begin to not hate it.
 Why?
 How?
 Well because it is their normal – they don’t know what it’s like to be truly valued, heard, respected and free.
 This is the best they know and they’re surrounded by others who are controlled and obedient.

 I’ve shared previously how I loved school.
 I question whether this is a healthy response.
 Would you think it was a positive thing if your child enjoyed something else that was founded on force, expectations, grading, testing, indoctrination, control, punishment/rewards and standardisation?